moitt22-modding/Elden-Ring-Key-Customizer/README.md

 **What does this mod do?**

-This mod basically lets you switch all Elden Ring keybinds with others.
+This mod basically lets you switch all Elden Ring keybinds with each other.
 For example you can switch the x-button with the triangle button or switch the x button with the left trigger.